 The consistent illusions.

 Based on the research of Janis, a lot of works related to groupthink were developed.
-Although later works had some criticisms of Janis's theory above, we cannot deny that the concept of groupthink has had a huge impact on social and organizational psychology.
+Although later works had some criticism of Janis's theory above, the concept of groupthink has a huge impact on social and organizational psychology.
 Michelle, David and Jan (2019) discussed the issues about mental health nursing, and they suggested that groupthink occurs when certain members of the group influence group culture to a certain extent, such as when other people's views cannot be considered.
 This may mean that when the dominant members try to speak, they will take precedence over other members; at the same time disregarding others, ignoring the others’ opinions or automatically taking a negative position on others' views (Fernandez, 2007).
 Although groupthink has some shortcomings as a way of working, it sometimes provides powerful help for collective decision-making.
 Shirey (2012) explained that in the case where groupthink becomes a mode of operation, the group may encode limited data for discussion and decision-making, but further research has found that this can lead to the group to neglect the questioning assumptions, and ignore to use the “bigger picture” approach to seek expert advice or identify solutions that lead them to consider only choices.
 The following four factors may be the antecedents of groupthink: high cohesion, structural defects, contextual background, and time constraints (Janis, 1997; Shirey, 2012).
 Among these four factors, cohesion is considered to be the most influential and potentially dangerous premise in group thinking (Henningsen et al., 2006).
 Groupthink occurs not only in highly cohesive groups, but also in groups with false cohesive perceptions (Heinemann et al., 1994).
 There are also well-known cases in this real life.
 For example, groupthink was also interpreted as an important factor of failure for companies such as Enron and WorldCom, decisions related to the second Iraq war, and financial crisis that occurred in previous years.
 According to the US Senate Intelligence Committee (Newell & Lagnado, 2007), when the United States decided to invade Iraq, the policy makers did not explicitly consider the risks involved, and one of the important reasons for this result was group thinking.
 According to reports, the intelligence community collectively speculated that Iraq had a positive and growing plan for weapons of mass destruction, and explained many ambiguous evidences accordingly, and then used it as a collective instruction to invade Iraq.
 These examples show that group thinking is closely related to us.
 Group thinking invisibly influences decision makers from small things like people's daily life to world-class devastating wars, which proves the importance of this research in practical level.